-This week you will work on Project 2 to continue to explore ways to abstract from the subject matter by focusing on the Element of Design Line and the Principle of Organization Emphasis & Focal Point.
+This week we start the class by looking into what it takes to teach and learn.
+You will work on Project 2 to continue to explore ways to abstract from the subject matter by focusing on the Element of Design Line and the Principle of Organization Emphasis & Focal Point.
 We will also exercise giving and receiving Critiques.

 Due for This Class

 After reading Design Basics: Unity and going through the Principles of Organization: Unity presentation complete the sentences, answer the questions and/or find visual examples as requested below.

 When inserting the images please in the text use the image icon.

 Here is a How To use Blackboard Content Editor.

 Do NOT post links or attach docs as they need to be copied or downloaded to be seen.

 A. Complete the sentences below as they appear in the book.

 "Unity means that a congruity or agreement exists among the elements in a design; they look as though they ____________________ _____________________(1 & 2), as though some visual connection beyond mere chance has caused them to come together.
 Another term for the same idea is ___________________(3).
 If the various elements are not harmonious, if they appear _____________________(4) or ____________________ (5), your composition falls apart and lacks unity."

 "Since early in the twentieth century, psychologists have done a great deal of research on _________________________ (6) perception, attempting to discover just how the eye and brain function together. [ . . . ] The most widely known of these perception studies is called the _____________________ (7) theory of visual psychology."